 - Political signs cannot exceed sixteen (16') square feet in size.

 - Only one sign per candidate or issue is allowed per occupied lot except that two (2) signs are allowed on a corner lot.

-- Political campaign signs shall not be placed closer than ten (10') feet from the edge of public roads for safety purposes.
+- Political signs shall not be placed closer than ten (10') feet from the edge of public roads for safety purposes.